-A Nash equilibrium of a strategic game corresponds to a steady state of an interaction between the members of several populations, one for each player in the game, each play of the game involving one member of each population.
-Sometimes we want to model a situation in which the members of a single homogeneous population are involved anonymously in a symmetric interaction.
+A Nash equilibrium of a strategic game corresponds to a steady state of an interaction between the members of several populations, one for each player in the game; each play of the game involves one member of each population.
+Sometimes we want to model an interaction in which the members of a single homogeneous population are involved anonymously and symmetrically.
 Consider, for example, pedestrians approaching each other on a sidewalk or car drivers arriving simultaneously at an intersection from different directions.
-In each case, the members of each encounter are drawn from the same population: pairs from a single population of pedestrians meet each other, and groups from a single population of car drivers simultaneously approach intersections.
-And in each case, every participant's role is the same.
+In each case, the members of an encounter (pairs of pedestrians who meet each other, groups of car drivers who simultaneously approach intersections) are drawn from a single population and have the same role.